symfony/symfony-docs/components/options_resolver.rst

 to set the port to ``465`` if SSL is used and to ``25`` otherwise.

 You can implement this feature by passing a closure as the default value of the ``port`` option.
-The closure receives the options as argument.
+The closure receives the options as arguments.
 Based on these options, you can return the desired default value::

     use Symfony\Component\OptionsResolver\Options;